Intern, American Rocketry Challenge

 This internship requires a 15 to 25 hour time commitment per week.
 This internship is based in Washington, D.C. and the Eastern time zone but will be managed remotely.

-Interested applicants should send in a resume and cover letter to firstname.lastname@example.org no later than September 30, 2021.
-The selected intern will be expected to begin no later than Monday, October 18, 2021.
+Interested applicants should send in a resume and cover letter to firstname.lastname@example.org and will be considered on a rolling basis.
 This is a paid internship at $15/hr.

 - Assisting the Program Manager in the administration of all programming related to the 2022 American Rocketry Challenge